twiggleofficial/BerthCare/apps/mobile/assets/README.md

 1. Create simple placeholder images using any image editor
 2. Use online tools like https://www.figma.com or https://www.canva.com
-3. Temporarily comment out the icon references in `app.json`
+3. Either remove the icon entries from `app.json` or point them to valid placeholder image paths (a single shared placeholder is fine).
+Remember to restore the real asset paths before publishing.

 ## Colors